jakemull/bear-hug-compressor/imageoptim/BUILD_INSTRUCTIONS.md

 #### Add libavif to Your Project

-1. Open `ImageOptim.xcworkspace` (not .xcodeproj) in Xcode
+1. Open `BearHug.xcworkspace` (not .xcodeproj) in Xcode
-2. Right-click on your project and select "Add Files to ImageOptim"
+2. Right-click on your project and select "Add Files to BearHug"
 3. Navigate to `Dependencies/libavif/build/` and add `libavif.a`
 4. Add the libavif headers:
    - Go to Build Settings → Header Search Paths